GrantjyLi/COMP-3005/final_project/ReadMe.txt

 Launch instructions:

+First create a postgresql database in a program of your choice

 To initialize the program, first create the 3 types of users: Members, Trainers, Admins.
 Then execute the the rest of the DDL to create all other tables.